Thursday, 21 April 2016

 Nasrid silk fragment

-Integrating Turkmen carpets in an international scene may further elaborate their uniqueness and merits.
+In our vision, integrating Turkmen carpets into an international scene will further elaborate their uniqueness and merits.

 Anatolia, medallion rug, Vakiflar Museum, 15th-16th